Retr01234/django_employee_dashboard/README.md

 ### Initial Discussion

 E-Corp Employee Dashboard is a simple Dashboard Application that allows users(site admins) to see and edit the current members of staff in the IT-Department.
+This website is not made for just any normal user to log in and start manipulating data.
+This is an internal product created by the Engineers from the the Company "E-Corp" that is used to manage their IT Department Employee Tables.
+So, only E-Corp IT System Administrators can create accounts and add, delete and or make changes to their IT Department Staff.

 #### Key information for the site